devPach4545/Password_manager/README.md

 ## Features

-- Password generation with customizable criteria (letters, symbols, numbers).
+- Password generation with letters, symbols, numbers.
 - Save and manage website credentials securely.
 - Prevents saving duplicate website credentials.
-- Visual indication of password strength.
 - Easy-to-use graphical user interface.
 - Passwords are copied to clipboard for easy use.